morgansobol/2026-BIO4446-MicroEco/Tutorials/emu_16s_tutorial.md

 emu combine-outputs results/ species
 ```
 ---
 Congrats!!
-You now have your Let's take a look at the file outside of the terminal.
+You now have your species table.
+Let's take a look at the file outside of the terminal.